atelier-cartographique/metrolab/docs/layers.md

 ## Visual aspects

-Each layer as a color defined by its author during the layer creation.
+Each layer has a color defined by its author.

-Gradients of that color are generated for entities, based on an attributs chosen by the user.
+Gradients of that color are generated for entities, based on an attribut chosen by the user.

-Outlines and strokes are also generated for entities, based on an attributs chosen by the user.
+Outlines and strokes are also generated for entities, based on an attribut chosen by the user.

 ### points

 *Markers / Icons*

-The icon of the marker will be automaticaly generated from an attributs. (eg name)
+The icon of the marker will be automaticaly generated from an attribut. (eg name)

 First two characters of the point attribut are used as symbole for the marker.
 First letter capitalzed, the second is not.
 (See periodic element table as reference).